Dmitry Bivol: Bivol vs. Ramírez

-On 11 July 2022, the WBA ordered Bivol to make a mandatory title defense against the former WBO super middleweight champion and current top contender Gilberto Ramírez.
-His promoters, Matchroom Boxing, asked for an exemption to bypass a mandatory title defense against Ramirez and instead face Joshua Buatsi.
+On 11 July 2022, the WBA ordered Bivol to make a mandatory title defence against the former WBO super middleweight champion and current top contender Gilberto Ramírez (44–0, 30 KOs).
+Ramírez became mandatory after stopping in May 2022 in a final eliminator.
+Dominic Boesel The teams had until 11 August to complete a deal before purse bids would be ordered.
+His promoters, Matchroom Boxing, asked for an exemption to bypass a mandatory title defence against Ramírez and instead face Joshua Buatsi.
 The request was rejected by the WBA on 10 August.
 A purse bid was called for 21 August as the pair failed to come to terms, with a minimum bid of $400,000, with a 75% split in favor of Bivol.
 The two camps came to an agreement on 21 August.
-Bivol and Ramírez would face each other on 5 November 2022, in the United Arab Emirates.
-Bivol won the fight by unanimous decision, with scores of 117–111, 117–111 and 118–110.
-Bivol outlanded Ramirez 131 to 107 in overall punches and 64 to 38 in jabs, negating his opponent's narrow 69 to 67 lead in power connects.
-During the post-fight interview, Bivol stated his desire to face the unified light heavyweight champion Artur Beterbiev in a title unification bout.
-He was later named the 2022 The Ring "Fighter of the Year".
+Bivol and Ramírez would face each other on 5 November in the United Arab Emirates.